hpesoj/gsl-pointers/README.md

 (*v) = *u; // modifies `f`
 ```

 This behaviour is both symmetrical _and_ familiar to experienced programmers.
-An additional benefit of the pointer-like semantics of `view` is that they are compatible with the proposed `std::experimental::propagate_const`.

 Of course, `operator.` "overloading" does have its uses, but this is not one of them.

 ### <a name="faq-reference-wrapper"></a>Isn't `view` the same as `std::reference_wrapper`?